 We can use a simple validation scenario to ensure the configuration of the Native Web application and Adaptive access is correct.

-If the scenario is not successful you can use the detail in Understanding events and reports to troubleshoot.
+If the scenario is not successful you should

 The recommended simple validation scenario includes